lstejskal/adapi/README.markdown

 ## API Version Support ##

-Adapi 0.0.5 and higher supports only the latest version of Google AdWords API: *v201109*
+Adapi does not support several AdWords API versions at the same time, only the latest version: *v201109_1* at the moment.

-Older versions of adapi supporting older versions of AdWords API will still be available (adapi 0.0.4 supports only v201101), marked by AdWords API version tag.
+However, support for the older versions is still available in earlier versions of adapi (adapi 0.0.7 for *v201109*).
+Latest revision for specific AdWords API version is marked by a tag.

 ## Unsupported AdWords services ##